AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 Lastly, **All Graphs_exceptKriging.R** contains code for the correlation matrix plots (Figure 2 & 3).
 It also contains code for the raw (not interpolated) site loadings plots (Figure S1 & S2) found in the supplementary materials.
 Finally, it contains code calculating the fit of both models using Tjur R2 and assessing the relationship between species occupancy and explanatory power.

-### Other

-/Graphs contains all figures used in the paper.

-/Models contains all fitted and unfitted models used in the paper.

-/results contains result of analysis of MCMC convergence as well as plots showing explanatory and predictive power for all species in each model

-/Traits contains the trait data (**Trait Data_AllUngulates.csv**) used to calculate Gower's Distance between species.

-/Rasters contains all raster data extracted by **IUCN Script_Protected Areas Only.R**.
-Note that the majority of these variables are not used in the models defined in the HMSC pipeline but they are included here for the sake of completeness.

-/Manuscripts contains the final manuscripts for the paper and the supplementary material.
 ## Session Info

 Please see below for the output of devtools::session_info() used to perform the analyses for this paper.